MicrosoftDocs/architecture-center/docs/security/governance.md

 Because security will have broad access to the environment (and visibility into potentially exploitable vulnerabilities), you should consider them critical impact accounts and apply the same protections as administrators.
-The REF admin section details these controls for Azure.
+The [Administration](/azure/architecture/security/critical-impact-accounts) section details these controls for Azure.

 ## Assign privileges for managing the environment